sakshamtalwarr/WeatherWise-NSAC25/README.md

 The project is a full-stack application built with modern, open-source technologies.

 Frontend
+Component

+Technology

+Purpose

+Framework

-Framework: React.js
+React.js

+Core application structure

+Mapping

-Mapping: React-Leaflet
+React-Leaflet

+Interactive global map component

+Charts

-Charts: Chart.js
+Chart.js

+Visualizing 20-year weather trends

+3D Graphics

-3D Graphics: React Three Fiber
+React Three Fiber

+Dynamic 3D weather icon animation

+UI/UX

-UI: React Calendar & tsparticles
+React Calendar & tsparticles

+Date selection and animated background

 Backend
+Component

+Technology

+Purpose

+Framework

-Framework: Python (Flask)
+Python (Flask)

-Function: Serves as a lightweight API to fetch and process data from external sources.
+Serves as a lightweight API to fetch and process data from external sources.

 Data Sources
 NASA Data: Our project uses data derived from NASA satellite observations.
 We access this through the Open-Meteo API, which relies on the ERA5 global reanalysis dataset.
 This dataset is fundamentally built by assimilating satellite observations from missions conducted and supported by NASA, such as those from the Earth Observing System (EOS).